 Thoughts about ... the speedbar

-In paragliding, a speed system has exactly the same function: to increase the airspeed of the aircraft.
-This accessory, which may frighten the novice pilot, can also prove to be a formidable ally in many cases.
-As with any tool, it's important to be familiar with it, to learn how to use it wisely and not to fear it unnecessarily.
+In paragliding, a speed bar exactly the same function: to increase the airspeed of the aircraft.
+This accessory, which can be intimidating for novice pilots, can also prove to be a formidable ally in many cases.
+Like any tool, it is necessary to understand it well in order to learn how to use it properly and not fear it unnecessarily.

-We'll try to decipher how it works, the consequences on the wing's behavior, and when and how to use it.
+We will try to explain how it works, its effects on the wing's behavior, and ultimately when and how to use it.

 I.- A few notions of aerodynamics ... :

-To fully understand how the gas pedal works and the consequences for its use, it's important to have assimilated certain aerodynamic concepts, in particular those relating to the speed polar, attitude and angle of incidence.
+To fully understand how thespeed bar worksspeed bar the consequences of its use, it is important to have grasped certain aerodynamic concepts, particularly those relating to the speed polar curve, trim, and angle of attack.

 I.1- Speed polar :

-The airspeed polar is a graph describing the vertical airspeed as a function of the horizontal airspeed of a stabilized straight flight aircraft (paraglider, hang glider, glider, etc.).
-This curve can be used to illustrate the different flight regimes of a free-flying wing, and to determine its overall performance within each regime: speed, sink rate, glide ratio.
-Even if the shape of the curve remains generally the same, there are certain peculiarities depending on the type of wing (leisure, performance, mini, etc.) and the flight characteristics expected at the design stage.
+The speed polar is a graph that describes vertical airspeed as a function of horizontal airspeed for an aircraft in steady level flight (paraglider, hang glider, glider, etc.).
+This curve illustrates the different flight regimes of a free-flying wing and determines its overall performance within each regime: speed, sink rate, glide ratio.
+Although its shape remains broadly the same, there are certain specific features depending on the type of wing (recreational, performance, mini, etc.) and the flight characteristics expected at the design stage.

-We consider this curve to be the graphic representation of the glider's performance.
-A good understanding of this curve will help you to better understand the effects of using the gas pedal, as described below.
-We'll concentrate on this one, but without going into too much detail.
+This curve is considered to be a graphical representation of the wing's performance.
+A good understanding of this curve will enable you to better understand the effects of usingspeed bar described below.
+We will focus on this curve, without going into too much detail.

 The different flight regimes are each defined by a zone on the graph: